-- Share your values and beliefs with him.
+- Share your values and beliefs with them.
 If your family is big on community service or any traditions, model the attitudes and the purpose behind them.

-- Explain to him your thought process so he can understand the do’s and don’ts when it comes to his behavior.
+- Explain your thought process to them so they can understand the do’s and don’ts when it comes to their behavior.

 - Set a challenge for yourself and identify things to model in every day interactions.

-- Acknowledge his feelings when he’s frustrated and support him with patience.
-Your modeling will familiarize him with being kind and caring.
+- Acknowledge their feelings when they’re frustrated and support them with patience.
+Your modeling will familiarize them with being kind and caring.

 - Make time for friendship and talk about what being a good friend means.
-Talking about his friends will evoke positive emotions and make him feel emotionally secure when building relationships.
+Talking about their friends will evoke positive emotions and make them feel emotionally secure when building relationships.

-- Group activities help him understand the importance of cooperation and nurture his relationships.
+- Group activities help them understand the importance of cooperation and nurture their relationships.

-- Help him see different perspectives in a situation and the positive outcomes of them.
-This fosters crucial skills he’ll need throughout his life, such as mental flexibility and self-control.
+- Help them see different perspectives in a situation and the positive outcomes of them.
+This fosters crucial skills they’ll need throughout their life, such as mental flexibility and self-control.

 Keep it up!
-You are his most important teacher and there’s a tremendous amount of significance in his motivation to be like you.
+You are their most important teacher and there’s a tremendous amount of significance in their motivation to be like you.